hyperfiles-org/hyperfiles/types/types.md

         - enables recursion, attribution/provenance, and
         - use properties to construct creators to put other data inside of it unique to a `Type`

+All Types have the same 3 fields
+- Name
+- Properties
+- isMulti

 ## Core Types

 ### [metadata](https://everything.dev/every.near/widget/every.type.create?typeSrc=every.near/type/metadata): redundant fields applicable to any type or thing